 Deel is committed to promoting equal opportunities in employment.
-You and any job applicants will receive equal treatment regardless of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation (Protected Characteristics).
+You and any job applicants will receive equal treatment regardless of gender, age, disability, gender reassignment, marital or civil partner status, family status, pregnancy or maternity, race, colour, nationality, ethnic or national origin, religion or belief, sex or sexual orientation, membership of the Travelling Community (Protected Characteristics).